Farah-H/terraform_security_hardening/modules/default_vpc/README.md

 # Requirements
-1. Remove default VPC and all associated default network resources in every region of the account.
+1. Remove default VPC and all associated default network resources in every region of the account. (done)

 ## Explanation:
 After creating a new IAM user, named 'test_2', in the AWS Consule.
 I logged on as the user, and went to the 'resources' section of the account.
 Although I didn't specify a VPN, region or any other infrastructure except the user's permissions, I can see that the user was automatically assigned a VPN in every region.
 Furthermore, they also have access to the VPN's resources such as subnets and their associated route tables and NACLs in every region.